 Common sense stuff, we know—thank you for enduring our reminder!

-Big Hurt Iron Division participants will be given instructions on where they are arranged to park.
-Team Division participants and spectators must use public parking.
+Participants and spectators must use public parking.
 There is limited parking in downtown Port Angeles.
 Street parking is limited to two hours, and public parking lots are typically limited to three hours.
 All day parking is available on Second and Third Streets, where they intersect with Laurel Street, and downtown can be accessed by a stairway from there.
 Another great all-day place to park is the County Courthouse parking lot, at Fourth Street and Peabody—it is just a short walk down to the Big Hurt Hub from there.
 There are also Pay lots downtown which have all-day parking for $8-10.

 Only customers of the Red Lion hotel are allowed to park at the Red Lion.